 Clearly Jesus understood that we would have troubles in this life.
 He even spoke of the necessity of our taking up our crosses as His followers (Matt 16:24).
 But He wants to assist us in getting through tough spots with His help and His grace.
 Life’s worries can turn us all into “control freaks” at times, fretting over problems we can’t seem to “fix” on our own.

-In the spirit of the Serenity Prayer, however, we have to accept that God always wants to bring out the best in us, even in adversity, especially then.
+In the spirit of the Serenity Prayer, however, we have to accept that God always wants to bring out the best in us, even in adversity, especially then, as much as that may be hard to believe or fathom.
 But we have to allow Him to do so.
 We need serenity in order to turn over our troubles to Him, to acknowledge that he’s in charge.
 Otherwise life’s trials can make us bitter, not better, as upsets and disappointments harden our hearts.

 So where does courage fit into our requests in the serenity prayer?
 There are times you may have to change a job, habit, relationship, or something else that’s out of kilter with your life.